Greater Manchester NH: Always Innovative

 Ash Street Inn, Manchester NH

-STAY: Ash St. Inn
+STAY: Ash Street Inn

 Manchester has plenty of chain hotels.
 But there’s only one bed and breakfast.
 Fortunately, the Ash Street Inn has much to recommend it.

 Rob and Margit Wezwick own this lovely 5-bedroom inn.
-Renovated to its early 1900’s luster, the place retains its Victorian charm.
+Renovated to its early 1900s luster, the place retains its Victorian charm.
 It’s located just two short blocks from the Currier Museum.
-Margit, a cell biologist PhD who grew up in a family-run Guest House in Germany, and Rob, a high-tech guy with a degree in Culinary Arts, provide a delicious, anticipatory and appealing guest experience.
+Margit, a cell biologist Ph.D. who grew up in a family-run Guest House in Germany, and Rob, a high-tech guy with a degree in Culinary Arts, provide a delicious, anticipatory, and appealing guest experience.

 Rooms at Ash Street Inn

 Original stained glass graces most windows.
 And décor in each room varies, though all are absolutely lovely.
-Room 206 upstairs sports forest green walls, an Oriental rug covering a polished hard wood floor, both a Queen and Day Bed, ample lighting and a sense of elegance.
+Room 206 upstairs sports forest green walls, an Oriental rug covering a polished hardwood floor, both a Queen and Day Bed, ample lighting and a sense of elegance.

 And the best part – especially for business travelers who prefer a “home-like” stay – there are many electrical outlets.
 Two are right on the bedside table – very unusual for a B&B. Other rooms feature fireplaces and four poster beds.

 Adorable bathrooms are stocked with everything you’ll ever need, thanks to guest-house savvy Margit.
-You’ll find thirsty Turkish towels, toothpaste, Advil, Tylenol, makeup remover pads, and even an iron, laundry bags and a lint roller.
+You’ll find thirsty Turkish towels, toothpaste, Advil, Tylenol, makeup remover pads, and even an iron, laundry bags, and a lint roller.

 Breakfast at Ash Street Inn

 Rob and Margit imbue the place with warmth and proficiency – a tough combination to pull off in this biz.
 You can watch Rob, through a windowed wall between the dining room and kitchen.
-In his chef’s whites, he whips up great omelets, French Toast or whatever you’d like, for breakfast.
+In his chef’s whites, he whips up great omelets, French Toast, or whatever you’d like, for breakfast.
 Each afternoon, you’ll find him baking treats for guests returning to the inn.

 Author